Cornerstone Dining Club

 A Family Dining Experience

-We are pleased to announce that from next term we will be working in partnership with a company called Goosemoor Food Service (formerly known as Dart Fresh) to offer the children a menu that uses far more locally sourced ingredients:
+We are pleased to be working in partnership with a company called Goosemoor Food Service (formerly known as Dart Fresh) to offer the children a menu that uses far more locally sourced ingredients:

 “Goosemoor EduCatering is a Devon based family business bringing a fresh approach to school food, serving up local and affordable excellence into the dining hall.
 The ethos is simple: exciting child-led menus with only the finest fresh ingredients, grown and sourced locally wherever possible, meaning low food miles and a lower carbon footprint.
 Be it the beef and lamb from Dartmoor, or the cabbages and cauliflowers from Braunton, provenance is more important than ever, helping us all towards a more sustainable future.”

-We have always strived to offer a nutritionally balanced meal, and it is good to know that from next term we will also be offering the additional benefit of greater sustainability.
+We have always strived to offer a nutritionally balanced meal, and it is good to know that with this partnership we will also be offering the additional benefit of greater sustainability.

 The school food standards